simonprovost/scikit-longitudinal/docs/contribution.md

 ### Step by Step Installation Guide

-!!! warning "Fully-working environment setup is not guaranteed on Windows.
+!!! warning "Fully-working environment setup is not guaranteed on Windows"
     We recommend using a Unix-based system for development.
 Such as MacOS or Linux.
 On Windows, Docker is recommended having been tested on Windows 10 & 11."

 Prior-all, you need to open the `.env` file at the root and set:
 ```bash